andyatkinson/andyatkinson.github.io/_posts/2024-03-07-postgresfm-podcast-rails-plus-postgres.md

 comments: true
 ---

-I recently joined Michael and Nikolay as a guest on a favorite podcast of mine, [postgres.fm](https://postgres.fm). postgres.fm is a favorite and my most listened-to podcast, going back to when it started back in August 2022.
-Why is that?
+I recently joined Michael and Nikolay as a guest on a favorite podcast of mine, [postgres.fm](https://postgres.fm), which has been a favorite going back to when it started in August 2022.
+Why's that?

 ## Why I like the postgres.fm podcast

 As a weekly-release podcast covering PostgreSQL for nearly 100 episodes, Michael and Nikolay have covered a lot of ground!
 All of the episodes have great content, covering a nice level of depth, in a short amount of time.
-Each host brings their unique perspectives and they seem to complement each other.
+Each host brings their unique perspective.

-The launch of the podcast overlapped with whem I was getting started writing my PostgreSQL book.
-Each Friday morning as episodes were released in the US, I’d hop onto my treadmill and listen.
+The launch of the podcast overlapped with writing my PostgreSQL book.
+Most Friday mornings of episode releases, I’d hop onto my treadmill and listen.
 I’d usually have follow-up ideas and notes from each episode.

 The weekly release cadence helped me stay motivated while writing, and the coverage helped broaden my perspectives.

-I’m really thankful Michael and Nikolay created the podcast, and continued to release episodes each week.
-I know it’s been a lot of work for them.
-They've generously shared their knowledge with the community.
+I’m really thankful to Michael and Nikolay for creating the podcast, and releasing episodes each week.
+I know it’s been a lot of work for them, and it's been quite generous of them to share their knowledge with the community.

 Now, on with the Rails + Postgres episode!